Brexit and Biden Rekindle Hopes for a United Ireland

 But the most important unionist party is the Democratic Unionist Party (DUP), which has the most seats in the Northern Ireland Assembly (Sinn Féin is behind by one) and many MPs in Westminster.
 On Monday, DUP representative Gordon Lyons told me that “sometimes we can overestimate how important U.S. elections are for Northern Ireland.
 Our future won’t be determined by the U.S. president — it will be determined by the people Northern Ireland.”
 But Lyons admits that many unionists are skeptical toward the president-elect, because of his apparent nationalist bent.

-Of course, Lyons, and almost everyone else in Ireland, had seen Biden’s exchange with the BBC just after he was declared the victor.
+Of course, Lyons, and almost everyone else in Ireland, had seen Biden’s exchange with the BBC just before he was declared the victor.
 The president-elect once more angered some British conservatives when he seemed to take sides in a rivalry on the British Isles.
 When the English reporter asked him for a quick word, he responded, “The BBC?
 I’m Irish!” and smiled.
 Lyons also cited a remark Biden made in jest last year, that “anyone wearing orange is not welcome” in his home.
 (The “Orange Order” is an important Protestant group based in Northern Ireland.)
 “These may just be jokes, but I do think they betray where he is coming from, and his worldview,” said Lyons.
 Still, he congratulated Biden on his victory and said that there has been a bipartisan consensus in Washington to treat Ireland fairly.
 Lyons said he expects Biden to be fair, too.
 “I think he would realize that it would be completely inappropriate to involve himself in the domestic affairs of a foreign country,” he said.

 Next year will be the 100th anniversary of the partition that also created the Southern state.
 And in Dublin, there’s broad support for reunification in theory, but the ruling parties are more cautious than Sinn Fein about holding a referendum on the issue.
 Mark Daly, the “cathaoirleach” of Seanad Éireann — that is, the chair of the Senate of Ireland in Dublin — has commissioned studies into the issue of unification as well as the possibility that Brexit could reignite violence in Ireland.
 “This is the longest-running political dispute in the Western world.
 It has been going on for about 851 years.
 It is worth taking the time to carefully plan for the best future for the generations to come,” he told me.
 Daly is a member of Fianna Fáil, the ruling party, and Taoiseach Micheál Martin — prime minister and head of government — congratulated Biden on his victory.
 The Good Friday Agreement does not make it clear exactly what should trigger a border poll — though authority clearly rests with the U.K.’s secretary of State for Northern Ireland — or who should vote.
 “The lesson of Brexit for the issue of a united Ireland is that you don’t hold a referendum without long-term planning and engagement with all sides so that everyone knows what it is they are voting for” Daly said.